oVirt/ovirt-site/source/community/index.md

 Once the tracker is open you can help monitoring progress of the security fix.
-Look at [existing security reports in oVirt Node](https://github.com/oVirt/ovirt-node-ng-image/issues?q=is%3Aissue+is%3Aopen+label%3Asecurity) and check corresponding package on [CentOS Stream 8 Koji](https://koji.mbox.centos.org/koji/packages) and [CentOS Stream 9 Koji](https://kojihub.stream.centos.org/koji/packages).
+Look at [existing security reports in oVirt Node](https://github.com/oVirt/ovirt-node-ng-image/issues?q=is%3Aissue+is%3Aopen+label%3Asecurity) and check corresponding package on [CentOS Stream 9 Koji](https://kojihub.stream.centos.org/koji/packages).
 If a fix for the CVE is available, update the traker issue accordingly.

 ## Participate in the oVirt infrastructure